Daisy-Zhang/Image-Classification-Pytorch/README.md

 ## config

-Users can change the config setting in **conf.py** as they need, such as IMAGE_SIZE, EPOCH et al.
+Users can change the config setting in **conf.py** as they need, such as IMAGE_SIZE, EPOCH et. al.

 ## train